- Policies and Guides (Graduate Handbook & TA Manual)

 The UW Department of Philosophy Placement Committee organizes workshops, creates reference materials, and provides guidance on all aspects of preparing for and navigating the job market.

-- Philosophy Placement OneDrive -- A repository of information including notices of upcoming workshops and archives of handouts, useful tips and job search guidelines, sample dossier material (CVs, cover letters, teaching dossiers), and other placement material.
+- Philosophy Academic Placement Resources (Canvas) -- A repository of information including archives of handouts from previous workshops, useful tips and job search guidelines, sample dossier material (CVs, cover letters, teaching dossiers), and other placement material.
 [For current and recently completed UW Department of Philosophy graduate students]

 - Academic Careers -- A wealth of handouts and information on academic careers